nevrome/bleiglas/README.md

 <details>

 <summary>We can plot these polygon edges (black) together with the input
-sample points (red) in 3D.
-Before we do that, we can change the scaling of the temporal information again to increase the readability of the plot.</summary>
+sample points (red) in 3D.</summary>

 <p>

+Before plotting I wanted to changed the scaling of the temporal information back again to increase the readability of the plot.

 ``` r
 polygon_edges %<>% dplyr::mutate(